 2. Fix any water leaks that you might have around your home.
 This is one that might seem quite obvious, but sometimes it’s hard to tell if a faucet is leaking or not, especially if the faucet doesn’t make any kind of dripping or leaking sounds.
 It’s good to replace the washers in your faucets every few years or so, especially if you the house that you live in is an older home.

 3. Insulate the water pipes around your home.
-Go to a local hardware store & get yourself some foam that’s pre-cut to fit around water pipes.
+Go to a local hardware store and get yourself some foam that’s pre-cut to fit around water pipes.
 This will noticeably help to heat up the water you are using faster, so you won’t have to waste as much water by having it go down the drain as much while you’re just waiting for the water to heat up.

 4. Use your automatic dishwasher as much as possible.
 This will take less water for you to run a full load of your dirty dishes, the key here is to create a ”FULL” load of dishes, rather than just hand washing them.